-Youth Advocates receive education and participate in discussions regarding donation.
-They are then guided to develop creative ways to educate their own student population.
-They work together to plan and implement an awareness program at their schools.
+Our young volunteers are given a starter kit, along with some education.
+They participate in discussions regarding donation and are guided to develop creative ways to educate their student population.
+We work together to plan and implement awareness programs or events at their schools.

 Some amazing benefits of the program include:

 - Student Advocates will be able to count volunteer hours to school courses or for extra credit